joaorbrandao/phenum/README.md

-# PHENUMS
+# PHENUM
 This package creates a simple way of creating PHP enums (one more!).
 Your IDE will detect them without using DocBlocks.
-In the end, it's all about PHP constants! <br>
+In the end, it's all about PHP constants!
-<b>This package is still under development!
-Do not use it in production.</b>

 ## Installing
 ```shell